 What is considered a screening?

-For purposes of Part 117, screening is the use of a brief procedure designed to provide information that allows the district to distinguish from the general population those children who fit into one of more of the three categories listed under #2 below.
+For purposes of Part 117, screening is the use of a brief procedure designed to provide information that allows the district to distinguish from the general population those children who fit into one of more of the following three categories: possibly gifted, suspected of having a disability, and possibly limited English proficient.

 Why must prekindergarten students be screened?